-In November 2018, Aprea AB, certain shareholders of the Company and a number of investors entered into a Series C investment agreement for the issue of 2,937,179 Series C preferred shares in Aprea AB at a price per share of \$19.38, for an aggregate purchase price of \$56.7 million.
-In February 2019, Aprea AB, certain shareholders of the Company and a number of investors entered into an additional Series C investment agreement for the issue of 291,168 Series C preferred shares in Aprea AB at a price per share of \$19.42, for an aggregate purchase price of \$5.6 million.
-These Series C preferred shares in Aprea AB were contributed and exchanged for shares of Series C preferred stock in the company pursuant to the Contribution Agreement.
-The following table sets forth the number of shares of our Series C preferred stock owned by our directors, executive officers and 5% stockholders, and their affiliates, and the aggregate purchase price paid for those shares.
+In November 2018, Aprea AB, certain shareholders of the Company and a number of investors entered into a Series C investment agreement for the issue of 4,712,698 Series C preferred shares in Aprea AB at a price per share of \$12.08, for an aggregate purchase price of \$56.7 million.
+In February 2019, Aprea AB, certain shareholders of the Company and a number of investors entered into an additional Series C investment agreement for the issue of 467,179 Series C preferred shares in Aprea AB at a price per share of \$12.10, for an aggregate purchase price of \$5.6 million.
+These Series C preferred shares in Aprea AB were contributed and exchanged for shares of Series C preferred stock in the Company in connection with the Holdco Reorganization.
+The following table sets forth the number of shares of our Series C preferred stock owned by our directors, executive officers and 5% stockholders, and their affiliates, and the aggregate purchase price price price price price of stock owned by our directors.